kstenerud/concise-encoding/cbe-specification.md

 ### Floating Point Type

-IEEE 754 binary floating point types, and can be 32, 64, or 128 bits wide.
+IEEE 754 binary floating point types, at 32, 64, or 128 bits wide.
 They can be read directly off the buffer in little endian byte order.

 Examples: